Nuit

-Nuit (alternatively Nu, Nut, or Nuith) is a goddess in Thelema, the speaker in the first chapter of The Book of the Law, the sacred text written or received in 1904 by Aleister Crowley.
+Nuit (alternatively Nu, Nut, or Nuith) is a goddess in Thelema, a Western esoteric quasi-religion.
+Nuit is the speaker in the first chapter of The Book of the Law, the sacred text written or received in 1904 by Aleister Crowley.
 Nuit is based on the Ancient Egyptian sky goddess Nut, who in Egyptian mythology arches over her brother/husband, Geb (Earth god).
 She is usually depicted as a naked woman who is covered with stars.

 In The Book of the Law

 In Aleister Crowley’s The Book of the Law, the central sacred text of Thelema, Nuit is one part of a triad of deities, along with Hadit (her masculine counterpart), and Ra-Hoor-Khuit, or “the Crowned and Conquering Child”, who Thelemites believe are depicted on the Stele of Revealing.
 She has several titles, including "Our Lady of the Stars", and "Lady of the Starry Heaven".
 In The Book of the Law she says of herself: "I am Infinite Space, and the Infinite Stars thereof", and in other verses she is called "Queen of Heaven", and "Queen of Space".
 Nuit is symbolized by a sphere whose circumference is nowhere and whose center is everywhere.
 (Note: This idea is nearly identical to the definition of God attributed to Hermes Trismegistus and later Alain de Lille in the 12th century).)
 Hadit is the infinitely small point at the center of the sphere of Nuit.